Andre-L8Bolt/learningrust/README.md

-##### This repo contains a few projects of me learning the rust programming language, the bevy game engine, etc.
+### This repo contains a few projects of me learning the rust programming language, the bevy game engine, etc.

+There is only one branch, and possible releases of functioning versions (like snapshots)

 I will ***NOT*** be accepting any pull-requests, as this is only for learning.